CamembR/microinverterdata/README.md

 #> 1 E07000017176 inverter_1          127          0.336            251.
 #> 2 E07000017176 inverter_2          128          0.342            265.
 ```

+The single device here includes 2 separated inverters.
+We get one row
+of data per inverter, i.e. per solar panel.

 You can also use a vector of IP adresses for `device_ip`.
 Thus the
 command would run on all the inverters